 While hotpot isn’t usually considered a Vietnamese specialty, it was recommended to us by a number of locals on An Bang Beach.
 We tried it at one of the local’s favorite seafood joints in Hoi An, the Canh Buom Trang Restaurant, and were pleasantly surprised by the delicious broth and the variety of seafood that ended up in our pot.

 Lau Hai San can be made with any combination of seafood, such as shrimp, squid, fish, and crab.
 The savory broth usually has a chicken stock base and is flavored with lemongrass, ginger, garlic, mushrooms, and herbs.
 The recipe varies from place to place, and the seafood ingredients depend on the day’s catch.

 10. Bamboo Shoot Salad

 Vietnamese love their salads and, as it turned out, we do too!
-We ordered a salad with almost every meal, trying a a great variety of combinations during our time in the country.
-There was a green mango salad and green papaya salad, green bean salad, and banana flower salad, but our favourite was definitely the Bamboo Shoot Salad.
+We ordered a salad with almost every meal, trying a great variety of combinations during our time in the country.
+There was a green mango salad and green papaya salad, green bean salad, and banana flower salad, but our favorite was definitely the Bamboo Shoot Salad.

 The salad was made with fresh bamboo shoots, mint, coriander, peanuts, and a delicious light fish sauce.
 For a more substantial meal, shrimp and bits of shredded pork were sometimes added on top of the fresh vegetables.